Avengers assemble scene: Filming and visual effects

 One of the last VFX additions to the film was a quick cameo of Howard the Duck.
 The character was not meant to appear in the finished film, but during an examination of the portals part of the scene, Joe Russo or Feige had suggested to VFX producer Jen Underdahl for his inclusion three weeks prior to the completion of visual effects.
 There was a gap when the Ravagers were coming out of Contraxia where he could be added and Underdahl contacted Weta to do so.
 They used older models of Howard the Duck from various MCU projects as reference, and Howard ended up appearing for approximately 17 or 18 frames in the film.
 Additionally, a rig and feather groom was also used to put Howard into the VFX team's pipeline and animation.
-After the "assemble" line, the actors ran forward towards a small group of people in motion capture suits that represented Thanos' army in order for the actors to have an eyeline.
+After the "assemble" line, the actors ran forward towards a small group of people in motion capture suits that represented Thanos's army in order for the actors to have an eyeline.
 Once the face-off began, the battle transitioned from CG to real, on-set stunt work.
 DeLeeuw felt that the before-and-afters were some of the best ever as a result of the "general comedy" of what was actually happening on the set.